scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Introduction
 ------------

-Probabilistic Graphical Model is a technique of representing Joint Distributions over random variables in a compact way by exploiting the dependencies between the random variables.
-PGMs use a network structure and some parameters to represent the joint distribution.
-The network structure is used to encode the relationships between the random variables.
-There are mainly two types of Graphical Models: Bayesian Networks and Markov Networks.
+Probabilistic Graphical Model (PGM) is a technique of representing Joint Distributions over random variables in a compact way by exploiting the dependencies between them.
+PGMs use a network structure to encode the relationships between the random variables and some parameters to represent the joint distribution.

+There are two major types of Graphical Models: Bayesian Networks and Markov Networks.

 .. figure:: figure1.png
    :scale: 100%